 Does the country where the company is located matter?

-The country a cloud storage service is located in can matter a lot.
-Different countries have different laws governing the storage and transmission of online data.
+It does indeed matter which country a cloud storage service is located in.
+National laws governing the storage and transmission of online data vary greatly.
 Some countries respect your online privacy more than others.
 Countries like Switzerland have strong data protection laws in place.
 Others, like the United States and the UK, have a bad record for protecting your privacy.
+Countries that don’t respect your privacy could well lean on your cloud storage provider to give them access to the data you have stored on the service.

-Surprisingly, the country a secure cloud storage service is located in matters less then it does for a regular service.
-That’s because a secure cloud storage service can’t decrypt your data.
+That said, the country a secure cloud storage service is located in matters less then it does for a regular service.
+As we discussed previously, a secure cloud storage service can’t decrypt your data.
 You control the encryption keys, not them.
-Even if they are ordered to hand over your data to the police, or are hacked by some third party, none of them can read your data.
+Even if they are ordered to hand over your data to the authorities, or are hacked by some third party, none of them can read your data.

 - Billing information (name and anything else you provide when registering)